saumayraj621-sudo/IRIS/README.md

 # 🖥️ Web Interface

-The IRIS web interface is designed to provide a simple way to view road inspection information.
+The IRIS web interface is designed to provide a simple way to interact with road-inspection information.

-The interface focuses on:
+It focuses on:

-* Road inspection
+* 🛣️ Road inspection
-* Detection visualization
+* 🔎 Detection visualization
-* Inspection sessions
+* 🖥️ Inspection sessions
-* Detection details
+* 📊 Detection information
-* Road-condition monitoring
+* 🚧 Road-condition monitoring

 ---

 # 📊 Detection & Inspection

-The system is designed around an AI-based detection pipeline.
+The system is designed around an AI-assisted detection workflow.

-Detected road defects can be presented along with relevant inspection information, making it easier to understand:
+Inspection information can help users understand:

 * What was detected
 * Where the inspection occurred